lukerobinson98/Web-App-DevOps-Project/README.md

 # Web-App-DevOps-Project

 Welcome to the Web App DevOps Project repo!
 This application allows you to efficiently manage and track orders for a potential business.
 It provides an intuitive user interface for viewing existing orders and adding new ones.
+The repo outlines the process to containerise the application in Docker.
+It also hosts the infrastructure as code (IaC) for managing the Azure Kubernetes Service (AKS) cluster and networking services using Terraform.

 ## Table of Contents